pyQode/pyqode.core/doc/source/getting_started.rst

 It adds a few utility signals/methods and introduces the concept of **Managers, Modes and Panels**.

-A **mode/panel** is an editor extension that, once installed on a CodeEdit instance, may modify its behaviour and appearance:
+A **mode/panel** is an editor extension that, once added to a CodeEdit instance, may modify its behaviour and appearance:

   * **Modes** are simple objects which connect to the editor signals to append new behaviours (such as automatic indentation, code completion, syntax checking,...)